 We don't sit at the computer all day mindlessly espousing the latest trends in food culture, we just do things.

 Do we do charitable works?
 One of the many pleasures we get out of life is helping others who need our help.
-However, we do these things from our hearts and not because we want to use them as a marketing tool so we don't list those activities here although some of them are obvious, like the monthly Chicken Swaps and the Seed Swaps and the Bee Festivals we host, free for the public.
+However, we do these things from our hearts and not because we want to use them as a marketing tool so we don't list those activities here although some of them are obvious, like the monthly Chicken Swaps we started and the Seed Swaps and the Bee Festivals we host, free for the public.

 Contact us at firstname.lastname@example.org

 The DUH classroom is a place to learn things about urban agriculture, food and other sustainable activities that are practiced far too uncommonly in this era.